-8.3.2 Web Interface Introduction
+9.3.2 Web Interface Introduction

 The Web interface helps users accomplish server management.
-The Web interface also has a help function so users can click the help button in the case that they may need it.
+The Web interface also has a help function so users can click the help button it.

 The Web interface is divided into several parts, as shown in the following figure.